robertocolabene/BBModules/README.md

 Thanks to Jeremy for the help with mac environment.
 Thanks to Antonio for the help with linux environment.<br>

 #### To do
+- Fix a problem on the Multi-Envelope<br>
+- Einstein-Rosen Bridge<br>

 #### Bugs
 Waiting...<br><br><br>